HVAC-By-Pfaender/HVAC-Building-and-Process-Automation/README.md

 Choose a download method from the Download table above to download the product HVAC Building & Process Automation.
 ![alt HVAC Building and process Automation download](https://www.hvac-automation.com/files/inhalte/hvac/Landingpage%20HVAC/HVAC%20Produkt.PNG)

-### 4. install HVAC Building & Process Automation SL
+### 4. Install HVAC Building & Process Automation SL

 As soon as the download is completed, you can start the guided installation.